 SIGNS YOU SHOULD QUIT

 It probably starts with a bad day at the office.
 Then strings of bad days lead to bad weeks.
 After a while, every day is a bad day.
 Of course, there are various types of bad days.
 You may be bored.
 For example, you spend most of the workday looking at social media, or even worse, the clock.
 You may be frustrated.
 Your skills are not being utilized in your job, or you aren’t learning anything new.
 Your company’s mission doesn’t align with your beliefs or you don’t trust your boss or company.
 You are constantly pushed to do more and never feel like you’ve earned a win.
 You may be exhausted.
-Constant stress from a boss from hell makes it hard to sleep through the night and get through the day.
+Constant stress from a boss makes it hard to sleep through the night and get through the day.
 You start looking forward to the weekend at the beginning of the week, and Sunday nights are filled with anxiety about Monday mornings.
 You may be at a dead end.
 You’re constantly worried about money and layoffs and can’t imagine yourself at the same company in a year.